ZZ-Cat/GMTB-Locomotive-Detailing-Script/README.md

 [Cassandra "ZZ Cat" Robinson](https://bit.ly/ZZCatOnFacebook)

 ## Description:
- A locomotive detailing script for Garrys Mod Train Build.
- I also need to think of a way better description than that.
-It's a tad... blunt!
+ Written in Expression 2 & designed for Garrys Mod Train Build servers, this script (as the name suggests) kits your locomotive out with true-to-life levels of detail.

 ## Features:
  * App Asserts.